Oyedelehabeeb/scissor/README.md

 QR Code Generation: Generate unique QR codes for each shortened URL.
 Basic Analytics: Track the number of clicks for each shortened URL.
 Light/Dark Mode: Switch between light and dark modes for a better user experience.
-Responsive Design: Optimized for use on both desktop and mobile devices.
+Responsive Design: Optimized for use on both desktop and tablet.

 ## Technologies Used